 An application that creates a database must be preprocessed with the gpre -m switch.
 It must also create at least one table.
 If a database is created without a table, it cannot be successfully opened by another program.
 Applications that perform both data definition and data manipulation must declare tables with DECLARE TABLE before creating and populating them.
-For more information about table creation, see "Creating a Table" on page 5-5.
+For more information about table creation, see "Creating a Table".